Flamingo-tech/Open-AIR/Open Air Mini/Hardware/README.md

 We hope you find these files helpful in your project development process.
 Please feel free to contact us if you have any questions or feedback.

-Current version of the AIR mini PCBA is V1.3.0
+Current version of the AIR mini PCBA is V1.3.0 (V1.3.1 is already released on GIT the only difference is the Sensor 2 marking that was added in V1.3.1)